![]() |

 Can you drive to Aira Force Waterfall?

-Aira Force is a really impressive Lake District waterfall with a 65ft drop and you get great views from the bottom, and also right on top when on the stone bridge.
+Aira Force is a really impressive Lake District waterfall with a 65ft drop and you can get great views from the bottom on the viewing platform, as well as walk right across the old stone bridge |

 Aira Force Waterfall Walk Map: